How it works

 • New eco-friendly rewards

-• Bilingual print materials
+• Bilingual print materials and video

 image

-With special schools making up less than 5% of Irish Primary schools, serving pupils with the greatest level and complexity of special educational needs, important considerations are now being given to these schools.
-Based on teacher feedback, customised rewards are now being offered to special schools for pupils with learning difficulties.
-Teachers are now being encouraged to adjust their teachings instead of following the prescribed programme of learning for their individual classes.
 Rather than traditional tasting/consumption, there is now more emphasis on sensory learning in the classroom and at home, with tasting (licking), touching, holding and smelling the produce all encouraged.
-Smoothies, juices, soups and pureed food tastings are now also encouraged as ‘appropriate’ tastings, with music, dance and song to accompany the DVD episodes and letters.
-Utilising new teaching techniques means that the Food Dudes programme can achieve similar, if not greater, results in special schools.
+Smoothies, juices, soups and pureed food tastings are now also encouraged as ‘appropriate’ tastings, with music, dance and song to accompany the video episodes and letters.

 We welcome feedback from teachers/parents on further development of this specific programme of learning at any time.